flowmodor/flowmodor/src/pages/blog/flowtime-vs-pomodoro-which-one-should-you-use.md

 ---
 title: 'Flowtime vs Pomodoro: which one should you use?'
 date: 2024/03/30
-description: Understand the pros and cons of Flowtime and Pomodoro techniques to choose the best one for you.
+description: Understand the pros and cons of Flowtime Technique and Pomodoro Technique to choose one that works best for you.
-brief: Understand the pros and cons of Flowtime and Pomodoro techniques to choose the best one for you.
+brief: Understand the pros and cons of Flowtime Technique and Pomodoro Technique to choose one that works best for you.
 layout: ../../layouts/BlogLayout.astro
 ---